 Conversely, if you are already relatively lean, but feel lacking in muscularity you may decide that building muscle is more important to you right now even though you may also want to remain lean.
 You will need to prioritize which goal is more important to you at the point of setting up your diet.

 Perhaps one of the most common questions we get is what to do when you’re in the scenario of being “skinny fat”.
 This refers to having a very low level of muscularity but also having a relatively high body fat percentage.
 In this situation, your primary goal will be the determining factor.
-Is it more important to you to be to look leaner with very limited muscle mass, or to look bigger overall with additional muscle mass but also fat.
+Is it more important to you to look leaner with very limited muscle mass, or to look bigger overall with additional muscle mass but also fat.

 Generally speaking, your diet should be set up with a moderate caloric surplus if your primary goal is to build muscle.
 On the other hand, if you mostly want to lose fat, then a moderate caloric deficit is best suited for your goal.
 You may also decide that both of these objectives are equally important to you.
 In this case, eating at caloric maintenance will be your best option as, depending on your level of training experience, it will allow for both fat loss and muscle gain to occur at the same.